A uniform Linnik basic lemma and entropy bounds: Introduction

 The following theorem is one of the main results of this article.

 \begin{thm} Let $Y_i$ be a sequence of $A$-invariant homogeneous toral sets in $[\GL_4]$ of maximal type that satisfies the above assumptions and choices.
-In particular, for each $i$ the quartic field associated to the homogeneous toral set $Y_i$ contains at least one quadratic subfield and we choose one quadratic subfield $F_i$.
-Suppose that there exists $c>0$ such that $\absdisc_{K_i}\geq c\absdisc_{F_i}^6$ for all $i$.
-Then the weak${}^\ast$-limit $\mu$ of the invariant probability measures $\mu_{Y_i}$ satisfies
+In particular, for each $i$ the quartic field $K_i$ associated to the homogeneous toral set $Y_i$ contains a (chosen) quadratic subfield $F_i$ and the probability measures $\mu_{Y_i}$ converge in the weak${}^\ast$ topology to a probability measure $\mu$.